wp-plugins/itro-popup/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-ITRO Popup Plugin enable user to add a full-optional popup to their Wordpress site, also with legal block for adult-content site.
+ITRO Popup Plugin enable user to add a full-optional popup to their Wordpress site, also with legal block for adult-content site and custom HTML code.

 == Description ==